PostRobcore πŸ”— Blog / Games / YouTube / itch.io / GitHub / Bluesky

 Nah, just water.

-This year I made a huge change in my life - I gave up soda.
 I’ve been a huge fan of soda for basically my whole life.
 I would drink it with dinner as a kid, and when I finally started getting my own money I spent a lot of it just on soda.
 Since 2012 or so when I moved out during college, I’ve really been in overdrive on drinking soda pretty much every day.
+It’s embarrassing but there were some periods that I really didn’t drink much other than diet cola.
+I really enjoyed it but it’s not a life that I want to repeat.

 2021 March